dharmaesports/streamutils/README.md

 1. Download this code from github (if you download as a zip file, extract all files).

-1. Copy the VoD you want to split into the same folder as this code.
+1. Copy the VoD you want to split into the same folder as the downloaded code.

-1. Install dependencies by running `bash install.sh` in a terminal window (this assumes you have pip installed).
+1. Install dependencies by running `bash install.sh` in a terminal window in the same folder as the downloaded code (this assumes you have pip installed).

-1. Copy the VoD you want to split into the same folder as this code.

 1. Edit `input_filename` in split.py to be the name of your VoD file.